ronaldbosma/call-apim-backend-with-oauth/demos/demo.md

 The Credential Manager is Azure's managed solution for handling OAuth tokens.
 You can find the configuration in [credential-manager.bicep](https://github.com/ronaldbosma/call-apim-backend-with-oauth/blob/main/src/apis/unprotected-api/credential-manager.bicep).

+When viewing the Bicep file, you'll see the configuration uses three components:
+- **Authorization Provider**: Defines the OAuth endpoint and authentication method
+- **Authorization** Links the provider to specific credentials
+- **Access Policy**: Controls which APIs can use the authorization

 In the Azure portal, navigate to your API Management service and look for the Credential Manager section.
 You'll see a credential provider that handles token acquisition and caching automatically.

 #### Review the policy implementation